Peer Lending Investing lets you in on the profession of the super-rich, follow this Lending Club review and learn how to be a Fat Cat Banker

 Other than picking loans for your portfolio, Lending Club handles the entire lending process for investors.
 The site charges a 1% fee on each payment received to cover the costs of collecting and distributing payments to investors.
 If a borrower does not make their payments, Lending Club passes the loan to a collection agency which charges a fee on any money recovered.

-How to Open an Account on Lending Club
+How to Get Started Investing on Lending Club

 Opening an investment account on Lending Club is a pretty easy process so we won’t spend much time on the review.
 You’ll first decide whether to open a regular investment account or a tax-deferred investment account, more on the advantages of this later.